 Between 2007 (launch) and 2014, Radiopa...

-Mandibular foramen Is located on medial surface of ramus of the mandible.
-It transmits inferior alveolar nerve, a branch of mandibular division of the trigeminal nerve that supplies all teeth up till the midline.
+The mandibular foramen or inferior alveolar foramen is located on medial surface of ramus of the mandible and is the entrance to the mandibular canal.
+It transmits inferior alveolar nerve, a branch of the posterior division of the mandibular division of the trigeminal nerve that supplies all the...

 The mandibular fossa is the smooth concave articular surface formed by both the squamous and petrous parts of the temporal bone.
 It is a part of temporomandibular joint and lodges the condyle of mandible.